 - Use the S keyboard shortcut or right-click in the Layout View and select .

 Master Keyframe Properties

 The index of the master keyframe in its track.
 It can not be changed.
 This value is updated if the keyframe's position in the timeline changes.

 The position of the master keyframe in the timeline.
 This can be updated from the Properties Bar or by dragging the keyframe in the Timeline Bar.
 Either change will update all property keyframes under the master.

 See the section on common timeline element properties in Timelines.
-Changing these at the master keyframe level will apply the change to every associated property keyframe.
+Ease and Path mode follow an inheritance pattern while changing Enabled at the master keyframe level will apply the change to every associated property keyframe.

 A space separated list of identifiers that can be used with a set of Timeline plugin conditions, to identify when a master keyframe has been reached while a timeline is playing.